• Skip to primary navigation

 Paul Steinhofer · July 25, 2016 ·

-Since the early 2000s, litigation stemming from food labeling has grown to record proportions.
+Labeling Litigation Since the early 2000s, litigation stemming from food labeling has grown to record proportions.
 California, which leads the nation in food labeling cases, continues as the primary jurisdiction for the majority of the filings.
-This has caused some people use the term “food court” when referring to the U.S. District Court for the Northern District of California.
-Over 30 food-associated companies have been sued in that jurisdiction alone.
-California is followed by New York & New Jersey, Florida, Missouri and Illinois as leading the nation in food labeling lawsuits.
-[Read more…] about What Everyone Needs to Know about the Current State of Food Labeling Litigation
+This has caused some people use the term “food court” when referring to the U.S. District Court for the […]

 Privacy Law Alert: Players Might Be Giving Up Personal Data While Pursuing Pokemon Go Characters